The refugee crisis isn’t going away. You can help

 Bangladesh has borne the brunt of the Rohingya crackdown in Myanmar’s Rakhine state, with an estimated 910,000 Rohingyas having fled there, as of mid-2019.

-Thailand meanwhile, is home to nearly 100,000 refugees living in camps, many of them ethnic minorities from Myanmar.
+Thailand meanwhile, is home to about 97,000 refugees living in camps, many of them ethnic minorities from Myanmar.
 And Indonesia has close to 14,000 refugees from countries like Afghanistan, Myanmar and Sudan.

 If you are wondering whether you can help, the answer is, “yes”.
 We’ve compiled a list of organisations doing good in this area, to help you get started.